zakariajaadi/newsfeed_platform/README.md

 - Move from a single in-memory index to a distributed vector store like (Pinecone, Weaviate) to support high volume and concurrency.
 - Horizontal partitioning by source/time
 - Caching layers for hot data

+**Orchestration & Workflow Management:**
+- Replace APScheduler with an enterprise-grade orchestration platforms like **Prefect** or **Airflow** for advanced scheduling, dependency management, retry logic, and distributed task execution.
+- Deploy the system on Kubernetes to handle containerized services, automatic scaling, self-healing, and rolling updates, ensuring resilience and elasticity under heavy load

 ### Answer for Question 2 (False Alarms/Fake News Detection):